 When adding Secure Web, be aware of these MDX policies that are specific to Secure Web.
 For all supported mobile devices:

 Allowed or blocked websites

 Secure Web normally does not filter web links.
 You can use this policy to configure a specific list of allowed or blocked sites.
 You configure URL patterns to restrict the websites the browser can open, formatted as a comma-separated list.
-Each pattern in the list is preceded by a plus sign (+) or minus sign (-).
+A plus sign (+) or minus sign (-) precedes each pattern in the list.
 The browser compared a URL against the patterns in the order listed until a match is found.
-When a match is found, the action taken is dictated by the prefix as follows:
+When a match is found, the prefix decides the action to take, as follows:

 - A minus (-) prefix instructs the browser to block the URL.
-In this case, the URL is treated as if the web server address could not be resolved.
+In this case, the URL is treated as if the web server address cannot be resolved.

 - A plus (+) prefix allows the URL to be processed normally.